mjoosten42/webserv/config_documentation.md

 It consists of 'simple directives' and 'block directives':

-Simple directives are single- or multiline declarations of key value pairs ending in a semicolon.
+Simple directives are single-line declarations of key value pairs ending in a semicolon.
 The key is separated from the value by white spaces, and the values include anything up to the following semicolon.
 If a closing semicolon is missing, the configuration file is considered invalid.